-Data from Pharmawand - Curated by Marshall Pearce - Date added 29 January 2017
+Data from Pharmawand - Curated by EPG Health - Date added 29 January 2017

 Novan announced top-line results from the Company’s two, replicate Phase III pivotal clinical trials for SB 204 (nitric oxide) in the treatment of acne vulgaris.
 In the intent-to-treat analysis, Novan’s topical nitric oxide-releasing product candidate SB204 demonstrated statistical significance compared to vehicle on all three co-primary endpoints in NI-AC302, but demonstrated statistical significance on only one of three co-primary endpoints in NI-AC301.

 The three co-primary endpoints included the absolute changes in inflammatory and non-inflammatory lesion counts and proportion of patients achieving success on the Investigator Global Assessment, or IGA, at week 12.
 Success was defined as an improvement of at least two grades in the IGA score from baseline and an IGA score of 0 or 1, or “clear” or “almost clear.”